What type of educational philosophy do you have?

 How do computers play a role at Great Oak?

-Our teachers feel the appropriate age for computer use in the classroom and by students is in high school.
 We feel it is more important for students to have the opportunity to interact with one another and with teachers in exploring the world of ideas, participating in the creative process, and developing their knowledge, skills, abilities, and inner qualities.
-Waldorf students have a love of learning, an ongoing curiosity, and interest in life.
+Students have a love of learning, an ongoing curiosity, and interest in life.
 In order to prepare our children for high school we introduce some computer time in class beginning in 7th grade as well as offering a Cyber Civics class to prepare them for being good online citizens.
 As older students, they quickly master computer technology, and our graduates have successfully entered high school programs where computers and media are necessary tools in their learning environment.

 Is Great Oak School Religious?

 Great Oak students come from a broad spectrum of religious traditions and interests, and we seek to bring about a recognition and understanding of all the world cultures and religions.
-While Waldorf education is not affiliated with any church and does not espouse or reject any religious beliefs, it does acknowledge a spiritual dimension—that there is more to the world beyond what we see.
+While Great Oak School is not affiliated with any church and does not espouse or reject any religious beliefs, it does acknowledge a spiritual dimension—that there is more to the world beyond what we see.

 What is Eurythmy?

 Eurythmy is an art form that combines movement, music, rhyme, story, and geometric shapes to develop concentration, self-discipline, and a sense of beauty.
 This training of moving artistically with a group stimulates sensitivity to others and coordination skills.

 Is There a Dress Code at Great Oak?

 While we don’t require uniforms, we do have a plain clothes dress code designed to support the learning environment.
 The policy varies from the early childhood program to the grades program and is available in our handbook.

 Great Oak School’s Memberships, Affiliations, & Licensing: